 As a tourist, you hop through trying to see the top attractions and really just scrape the surface of a place.
-Once you decide to settle down and move somewhere new, that's where the real fun begins!
+Once you decide to settle down and move somewhere new though, that's where the real fun begins!

 Montreal is located near the border of Canada and the United States, a few hours West of Quebec City, and about 7 hours East of Toronto by car.
 You can get to Montreal in 7 hours by bus from New York.
 And finally, Montreal is 2 hours South of Ottawa.

-I find this city very well placed for a long-time solo traveler like myself because being based here means taking getaways isn't too hard to do.
+I find this city very well placed for a long-time solo traveler like myself because being based here means enjoying getaways through Canada and the US isn't too hard to do.

 Granted, a 7-hour bus ride is not necessarily a quick weekend trip, but I have done a few nighttime buses on a Friday to Boston and then a night bus back on Sunday.
 Monday morning is usually a bit difficult and tiring but the thing about Montreal is, it has many lovely cafes with amazing coffee to perk me right back up!